 10. Poppet Head Lookout

-Last but not least, a day trip melbourne to Bendigo wouldn’t be complete without a visit to Poppet Head Lookout.
+Last but not least, a day trip from Melbourne to Bendigo wouldn’t be complete without a visit to Poppet Head Lookout.
 While you are in Rosalind Park, walk around up to the Poppet Head Lookout.
 It is a free lookout spot where you can see the 360° views of Bendigo if you climb to the top.
-There is also the tiled murals around the base of the tower.
-The stairs are structed with safety first in mind and same at the top.
-May feel a bit cagey with the cage at the top but the view are pretty good pass the wires.
+There are also the tiled murals around the base of the tower.
+The stairs are structured with safety first in mind and the same at the top.
+May feel a bit cagey with the cage at the top but the view is pretty good past the wires.

-Here are some blog posts to help you
+Here are some suggested travel guides to help you

 - Solo travel guide to Brisbane (Gold coast and Insta worthy places included!

 - Exploring Adelaide the best way is a must-read

 - Best Australia travel guide to Uluru trip

 - Next trip idea-> Tasmania solo travel guide

 - Hanoi itinerary for 7 days in Vietnam